 A web designer's main job is to design web pages.
 There is a lot to consider in the design of websites which may not be immediately apparent when looking at a webpage for the first time.

-For example, a website aimed at children must hold their attention and might use bright colours and an easy-to-read font with lots of images and not too much text, making it fun and attractive and easy to understand.
-The layout and structure must be easy to follow and most pages should not be too many clicks deep into the website in order to keep the information easy to access.
-Contrarily, a professional website aimed at doctors must convey a different kind of image but must still be easy to read and the information organized in a format that is easy to access.
+For example, a website aimed at children needs to hold their attention, and might use bright colours and an easy-to-read font, with a lot of images and not too much text.
+This would make it fun, attractive and easy to understand.
+The layout and structure must be easy to follow, and most pages should not be too many clicks deep into the website in order to keep the information easy to access.
+Contrarily, a professional website aimed at physicians must convey a different kind of image, but must still be easy to read and the information organized in a format that is easy to access.

-Most web designers will have an interest in computers and possibly in programming language which will provide an interest in the technical aspect of the job.
-It is also necessary to have a creative side in order to ensure success in the design side.
-A web designer is a great option for someone with an interest in art and design but also with a love of technology.
+Most web designers will have an interest in computers and possibly in programming language, which will be great for the technical aspect of the job.
+It is also necessary to have a creative side in order to ensure success when it comes to the design side of things.
+Becoming a web designer is a great career choice for someone with an interest in art and design, and a love of technology.

 Personal attributes and skills required include:

 The workplace will depend on the specific type of company the designer is working for.
 A web design company tends to be part of the creative industries and will typically have a contemporary approach to office space.
-These kinds of companies often employ ideas thought to enhance the creative process and aim to create open offices where ideas and inspiration can be shared.
+These types of companies often employ ideas thought to enhance the creative process and aim to create open offices where ideas and inspiration can be shared.
 This type of workplace is likely to have a casual dress code and attract a younger worker.
 It may be acceptable to work from home and flexible work hours might be offered.